The Crystal Furnace

 I

-THERE WAS A RED-BRICK HOUSE in Riverdale the neighbourhood kids relished to visit because there were greater freedoms to be found there than in any other household from either side of the railroad tracks that divided Riverdale from posh Riverdale Heights.
-Built nearly a century earlier and situated on a quiet working class cul-de-sac amidst a cluster of other bungalows, the red-brick house had been handed down three generations of Roses, and had recently begun to reveal signs of premature decay.
+THERE WAS A RED-BRICK HOUSE in Riverdale the neighbourhood kids relished visiting because there were greater freedoms to be found there than in any other household on either side of the railroad tracks that divided Riverdale from posh Riverdale Heights.
+Built nearly a century earlier and situated on a working-class cul-de-sac among a cluster of bungalows, the house had been handed down through three generations of Roses and had begun to show signs of premature decay.

-The rainwater wasn’t being channeled away properly by the gutters and had seeped underneath the roof’s shingles, damaging the decking and rotting the rafters.
-As the leak had worsened over the years, it had saturated the attic’s insulation and turned the inside of the exterior walls into a mushy paste, permitting the mold to gain a foothold in the dry-wall and flourish between the walls and ceiling and baseboards.
+Rainwater was not being channeled properly by the gutters and had seeped beneath the roof’s shingles, damaging the decking and rotting the rafters.
+Over the years, the leak saturated the attic insulation and softened the interior of the exterior walls, permitting mold to take hold in the drywall and spread along the seams.

-The patriarch of the household, Andy Rose, was rarely found at home and when he was, he was as indifferent a parent and homeowner as they came.
-He kept midnight hours, sleeping in short stints during the day, seldomly embarking from the house before nightfall, which suited the Riverdale kids just fine, and even led to suspicions among them that he may have been a vampire, when in truth a silver bullet would have been the quintessential ingredient needed to stop him, or so Terry told his friends to propagate the backwoods myth of his father, who had always seemed to hit the ground running, and never had the time to do any of the domestic things all the neighbors seemed so keen to do.
+The patriarch of the household, Andy Rose, was rarely found at home, and when he was, he was as indifferent a parent and homeowner as they came.
+He kept midnight hours, sleeping in short stints during the day and seldom leaving the house before nightfall, which suited the Riverdale kids just fine and led to suspicions that he might be a vampire—though Terry liked to say a silver bullet would have been more to the point.
+Andy always seemed to be hitting the ground running, with no time for the domestic routines the neighbours kept up with so carefully.

-The matriarch, Olivia Rose, try as she might, could not reign in her two impetuous sons, Terry and Caleb, given her own predilection for daylight hangovers and habitually crooking the elbow before noon.
-Olivia was nearly as vaporous as her husband during the daytime, making semi-occasional appearances in the kitchen to retrieve provisions from the refrigerator and cupboards, before returning to the bedroom where her husband rested and then locking the door behind.
+The matriarch, Olivia Rose, try as she might, could not rein in her two impetuous sons, Terry and Caleb, given her own predilection for daylight hangovers and her habit of crooking her elbow before noon.
+She was nearly as vaporous as her husband during the daytime, making semi-occasional appearances in the kitchen to retrieve provisions from the refrigerator and cupboards before returning to the bedroom and locking the door behind her.

-Sometimes she’d give thoughtful pause while crossing the living quarters to scold Terry and Caleb into guilt for not cleaning the many scattered soiled cloths and plates and glasses off the hardwood floor, which was scored and creviced like the palm of a farmhand from the children’s innumerable games that were seraphical during the day when their father rested, and diabolic at dusk when he departed.
+Every afternoon, Olivia rinsed her cup in the sink and left it upside down to dry.
+Sometimes she paused while crossing the living quarters to scold Terry and Caleb into guilt for leaving soiled cloths, plates, and glasses scattered across the hardwood floor, which was scored and creviced like the palm of a farmhand from the children’s innumerable games—seraphical during the day when their father slept, and diabolic at dusk when he left.

-“Is there anything to eat,” Caleb asked his brother, who busied himself carving runes into a piece of a wood he had retrieved from the forest at Sherman Oaks, fashioning it into a staff with the help of a few sanding pads and varnish, which gave the stick a wrought fibrous texture that shimmered and beguiled his fantastical nine-year old imagination.
+“Is there anything to eat?”
+Caleb asked his brother, who busied himself carving runes into a piece of wood he had retrieved from the forest at Sherman Oaks, fashioning it into a staff with the help of a few sanding pads and varnish, which gave the stick a wrought, fibrous texture that shimmered and beguiled his fantastical nine-year-old imagination.

-“There’s bologna in the fridge, Chancey,” Terry replied with no little consternation written over his face, so focused he was in the detail of carving these new runes into the wood, protective spells he had copied from a book on magic he had found in the Riverdale public library, which he now faithfully transcribed onto the staff with the help of Firebrand, the true-blue pocketknife his father gifted him when he had turned nine earlier that summer.
+“There’s bologna in the fridge, Chancey,” Terry replied, with no little consternation written over his face, so focused was he on the detail of carving new runes into the wood—protective spells he had copied from a book on magic he had found at the Riverdale Public Library and now faithfully transcribed onto the staff with the help of Firebrand, the true-blue pocketknife his father had gifted him when he turned nine earlier that summer.

 “Go fetch the bologna and the bread and I’ll carve you a sandwich,” Terry added, knowing his mother would skin him alive if he allowed Caleb, who was three years his junior, to handle a kitchen knife.

-“Don’t call me, Chancey, you cheesedick,” Caleb said, as he bridged the gap to the kitchen with one feckless leap from armchair to ottoman that sagged and gasped under his weight like an overworked mare, and then once more mercilessly vaulting to the last pillow before the flexure of the armrest, his weight causing the stuffing to expose itself through a tear in the tatterdemalion fabric.
+“Don’t call me Chancey, you cheesedick,” Caleb said, as he bridged the gap to the kitchen with one feckless leap from armchair to ottoman, which sagged and gasped under his weight like an overworked mare, and then vaulted once more to the last pillow before the flexure of the armrest, his weight causing the stuffing to spill through a tear in the tatterdemalion fabric.

 “The cheesiest dick of them all,” Terry uttered absentmindedly, unfazed by his younger brother’s taunt.